Azel4231/clojure-quotes/generated.md

 - "Our programming house is like a hoarder's delight: there's too much stuff in it everything is too big.
 We need too many people to do basic things." - Rich Hickey
 [https://youtu.be/VSdnJDO-xdg?t=3340](https://youtu.be/VSdnJDO-xdg?t=3340)
 - "Why did you do that [using object's to represent data]?
 The answer could be: 'I was using Java, and I had no choice'.
 That's not a great answer.
 But it might be the truth." - Rich Hickey
-- "Nobody wants to program with mutable strings any more, why do you want to program with mutable collections? " - Rich Hickey
+- "Nobody wants to program with mutable strings anymore, why do you want to program with mutable collections? " - Rich Hickey [https://youtu.be/-6BsiVyC1kM?t=897](https://youtu.be/-6BsiVyC1kM?t=897)
-[https://youtu.be/-6BsiVyC1kM?t=897](https://youtu.be/-6BsiVyC1kM?t=897)
 - "It's pretty easy to underestimate how much this is costing us in software development.
-I think it's basically a catastrophy - the way we approach aggregates.
+I think it's basically a catastrophe- the way we approach aggregates.
 It's something I would really like to fix." - Rich Hickey
 [http://blog.cognitect.com/cognicast/103](http://blog.cognitect.com/cognicast/103) (18:08)

 - "Polymorphism a la carte completely changes the way you work" - Rich Hickey